bhishekarora/bhishekarora.github.io/_posts/2024-11-03-facial-biometric-solution-implementation.md

     *   Implements multi-frame detection to verify the user's live presence.

-    *   Applies facial vector algorithms to authenticate the user in real-time.
+    *   Applies facial vector algorithms (EAR ratios on multiple frames) to authenticate the user in real-time.

 ## Future Enhancements